transformrs/transformrs/README.md

 ## Google Cloud API

-This is a difficult one to get working.
+This is a difficult one to get the key working.
 On the Cloud Text-to-Speech API page, click to enable the API.
 In the API key page (API & Services -> Credentials), ensure that the key has access (is restricted to) the Cloud Text-to-Speech API (for text to speech) and the Generative Language API (for chat completions).